 Cons:

-When to Use: Use GIFs for simple animations, memes, or low-color graphics.
+When to Use: Use GIFs for animated memes, simple graphics, or small animations.

 SVG is a vector-based format, meaning it uses mathematical equations to create images.
-This allows SVG files to be scaled infinitely without losing quality.
+This makes it ideal for graphics that need to be resized frequently.

 Pros: